khan-rehan/Automation_projectCreation/README.md

 **Tired of doing that same project initialization every single time while creating a project?
 Not anymore!!!**

-User can choose to install with any of the script, either with GithubAPI or Selenium
+User can choose to install with any of the script, either with GithubAPI or Selenium, installation remains the same.

 # Installation: